Abhishek-97735/Equity-Line/README.md

 # Equity Line

 Equity Line is a custom MT4/MT5/cTrader indicator coded by EarnForex.com.
-It calculates and displays the projected equity value based on the current portfolio of positions and the given price level.
+It calculates and displays the projected equity value (together with expected floating profit/loss) based on the current portfolio of positions and the given price level.

 It can be easily turned on/off by pressing Shift+E.